HealthEquity (NASDAQ:HQY) Issues FY 2022 Earnings Guidance

-HealthEquity (NASDAQ:HQY) updated its FY 2022 earnings guidance on Tuesday.
+HealthEquity (NASDAQ:HQY – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $1.300-$1.330 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.330.
 The company issued revenue guidance of $754 million-$756 million, compared to the consensus revenue estimate of $751.50 million.HealthEquity also updated its FY 2023 guidance to EPS.

-A number of research firms recently commented on HQY.
-Raymond James downgraded shares of HealthEquity from a strong-buy rating to an outperform rating and dropped their target price for the stock from $90.00 to $70.00 in a report on Tuesday, December 7th.
-Deutsche Bank Aktiengesellschaft cut their price target on shares of HealthEquity from $75.00 to $52.00 and set a buy rating on the stock in a report on Wednesday, December 8th.
-Zacks Investment Research upgraded shares of HealthEquity from a strong sell rating to a buy rating and set a $58.00 price target on the stock in a report on Tuesday, February 8th.
-JPMorgan Chase & Co. cut their price target on shares of HealthEquity from $82.00 to $56.00 and set an overweight rating on the stock in a report on Tuesday, December 21st.
-Finally, Barrington Research cut their price target on shares of HealthEquity from $80.00 to $55.00 and set an outperform rating on the stock in a report on Tuesday, December 7th.
-Two research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of Buy and a consensus price target of $70.91.
+Several equities analysts have recently weighed in on HQY shares.
+Royal Bank of Canada decreased their price objective on HealthEquity from $87.00 to $70.00 and set an outperform rating for the company in a report on Tuesday, December 7th.
+Raymond James cut HealthEquity from a strong-buy rating to an outperform rating and decreased their price objective for the company from $90.00 to $70.00 in a report on Tuesday, December 7th.
+TheStreet cut HealthEquity from a c rating to a d+ rating in a report on Tuesday, December 7th.
+Deutsche Bank Aktiengesellschaft raised their price objective on HealthEquity from $52.00 to $62.00 and gave the company a buy rating in a report on Thursday, February 24th.
+Finally, Jefferies Financial Group started coverage on HealthEquity in a report on Wednesday, December 1st.
+They issued a buy rating and a $68.00 price objective for the company.
+Two investment analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+Based on data from MarketBeat, HealthEquity has an average rating of Buy and a consensus price target of $71.82.

-In related news, VP Angelique Christine Hill sold 6,297 shares of the company’s stock in a transaction on Friday, December 10th.
-The shares were sold at an average price of $41.10, for a total transaction of $258,806.70.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Adrian T. Dillon acquired 12,375 shares of the firm’s stock in a transaction that occurred on Tuesday, December 14th.
-The shares were purchased at an average cost of $40.47 per share, with a total value of $500,816.25.
+In other news, VP Angelique Christine Hill sold 6,297 shares of HealthEquity stock in a transaction that occurred on Friday, December 10th.
+The shares were sold at an average price of $41.10, for a total value of $258,806.70.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Stuart B. Parker purchased 25,000 shares of the company’s stock in a transaction dated Thursday, December 9th.
+The stock was acquired at an average price of $42.82 per share, with a total value of $1,070,500.00.
 The disclosure for this purchase can be found here.
 Insiders own 2.80% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Morgan Stanley raised its stake in HealthEquity by 133.3% during the 2nd quarter.
-Morgan Stanley now owns 676,662 shares of the company’s stock valued at $54,458,000 after purchasing an additional 386,663 shares during the last quarter.
-Goldman Sachs Group Inc. raised its stake in HealthEquity by 25.6% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 346,825 shares of the company’s stock valued at $15,344,000 after purchasing an additional 70,599 shares during the last quarter.
-Glenmede Trust Co.
-NA raised its stake in HealthEquity by 37.1% during the 4th quarter.
-Glenmede Trust Co.
-NA now owns 319,026 shares of the company’s stock valued at $14,113,000 after purchasing an additional 86,346 shares during the last quarter.
-Sei Investments Co. raised its stake in HealthEquity by 20.7% during the 4th quarter.
-Sei Investments Co. now owns 279,567 shares of the company’s stock valued at $12,377,000 after purchasing an additional 47,926 shares during the last quarter.
-Finally, Legal & General Group Plc raised its stake in HealthEquity by 3.9% during the 4th quarter.
-Legal & General Group Plc now owns 125,759 shares of the company’s stock valued at $5,564,000 after purchasing an additional 4,752 shares during the last quarter.
-96.68% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Carroll Investors Inc acquired a new position in HealthEquity during the fourth quarter valued at approximately $25,000.
+BNP Paribas Arbitrage SA raised its position in HealthEquity by 7.9% during the third quarter.
+BNP Paribas Arbitrage SA now owns 11,856 shares of the company’s stock valued at $768,000 after purchasing an additional 868 shares in the last quarter.
+Allstate Corp raised its position in HealthEquity by 19.0% during the fourth quarter.
+Allstate Corp now owns 21,342 shares of the company’s stock valued at $944,000 after purchasing an additional 3,408 shares in the last quarter.
+LPL Financial LLC raised its position in HealthEquity by 0.6% during the fourth quarter.
+LPL Financial LLC now owns 34,062 shares of the company’s stock valued at $1,504,000 after purchasing an additional 188 shares in the last quarter.
+Finally, Amalgamated Bank raised its position in HealthEquity by 0.5% during the fourth quarter.
+Amalgamated Bank now owns 59,183 shares of the company’s stock valued at $2,618,000 after purchasing an additional 290 shares in the last quarter.
+Institutional investors own 96.68% of the company’s stock.

 HealthEquity, Inc provides range of solutions for managing health care accounts.
 The firm’s offers its solutions for employers, health plans, brokers, consultants and financial advisors.
 Its services include HAS, FSA, HRA, DCRA, 401(k), Commuter, COBRA and HIA.
 It also offers products like healthcare saving and spending platform, health savings accounts, investment advisory services, reimbursement arrangements, and healthcare incentives.